-The slush pile: Netflix’s most savagely awful TV shows you need to avoid
+The best, most savagely awful Netflix TV shows of 2019 you need to avoid

 Due to the dizzying volume with which Netflix keep dropping their own original TV shows and movies to the streaming service, it’s currently packed full of unwatchable dross.
 The kind of things you throw on at 10pm because you’ve just wasted a fair chunk of your life scrolling through options before deciding upon whatever because it’ll do.

 Except it’s becoming increasingly more commonplace that such impulsive decisions definitely don’t always (if ever) end well.
 There’s a lot of garbage on Netflix these days.
 To save you from stumbling upon a regrettable bingewatch, here’s our ranking of the ten worst Netflix Originals you want to desperately avoid.

 10. Gilmore Girls: A Year In The Life (2016)

 The miniseries return of the beloved family dramedy offered a crushing disappointment for every fan who waited the ten crappy years to see it.
 More baffling than one of Kirk’s (Sean Gunn) amateur film productions and more infuriating than Rory’s (Alexis Bledel) deplorable love life, the series was actually insulting, including a dumb cliffhanger ending that will probably never be followed up.

 If we were playing the game Marco Polo (of which this horrendous 13th century Mongolia-set drama is of no relation) we’d at least have our hands over our eyes and be spared the indignity of watching a single episode of this drab failure.